judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

   - Standards - should we do it?
   - The row - How do we do it?
 - Anonymous Sources Test
-  - CNN doesn't take news without two names sources that are willing to be named.
+  - CNN doesn't broadcast news without two names sources that are willing to be named.
-  - Also takes these factors into consideration when working with a source:
+  - Also considers these factors when working with a source:
     - Track record
     - Confirmable
-    - Proximity (1st hand vs 2nd  hand witness)
+    - Proximity (1st hand vs. 2nd  hand witness)
     - Context
     - Motive
     - Believability
     - Risk
-    - Allegation of wrong doing
+    - Allegation of wrongdoing
-    - Response (what is the official response to the alligations?)
+    - Response (what is the official response to the allegations?)

 {% cloudinary /assets/images/2015/10/cnn-headquarters-atlanta-control-room.jpeg caption="" alt="" %}